U.S. brings new charges in college basketball corruption case

 All three defendants pleaded not guilty to the original indictment, in which they were charged with conspiracy.
 The new indictment additionally charges all three men with wire fraud.

 Lawyers for the defendants could not immediately be reached for comment.
-A spokesman for Adidas also could not be reached.
+Representatives of the universities and of Adidas also could not be reached.

-Joe Monaco, a spokesman for the University of Kansas, said the school would cooperate fully with investigators.

-“The indictment does not suggest any wrongdoing by the university, its coaches or its staff,” he said by email.

 Prosecutors said in the new indictment that in 2015, Gatto conspired to funnel about $40,000 to the parents of a student athlete to induce him to attend North Carolina State University and eventually to sign a sponsorship deal with Adidas upon entering the National Basketball League.
 They said the payment was made through a coach at the university, who was not named.